phasmatic3d/saw/src/data/ABOUT.md

 ## Overview
 <br>

 The glTF Sample Asset web site provides a curated collection of glTF models that illustrate one or more features or capabilities of glTF.
-Each model is previewed using the Khronos [glTF-Sample-Renderer](https://github.com/KhronosGroup/glTF-Sample-Renderer) using [WebGL 2.0](https://www.khronos.org/webgl/).
+Each asset is previewed using the Khronos [glTF-Sample-Renderer](https://github.com/KhronosGroup/glTF-Sample-Renderer) using [WebGL 2.0](https://www.khronos.org/webgl/).
 <br>
 <br>